Crystal Wilkinson: Early life and education

-Wilkinson attended Eastern Kentucky University in nearby Richmond, Kentucky and graduated with a B.A. in Journalism in 1985.
-In 2003, she earned her Masters in Fine Arts degree for Creative Writing from Spalding University in Louisville, Kentucky.
+Wilkinson attended Eastern Kentucky University in nearby Richmond, Kentucky, and graduated with a B.A. degree in Journalism in 1985.
+In 2003, she earned her Master of Fine Arts degree for Creative Writing from Spalding University in Louisville, Kentucky.

 Career

-From 1989 to 1995, Wilkinson was a public information officer and community relations manager for the Lexington-Fayette Urban County Government, editing their quarterly environmental newsletter and handling media relations for special projects.
+Early in her career, Wilkinson was a public information officer and community relations manager for the Lexington-Fayette Urban County Government, editing their quarterly environmental newsletter and handling media relations for special projects.
 She also began volunteering her time to public service in Lexington, most notably the Roots and Heritage Festival, helping with publicity and coordinating the literary readings.

-During this time, Wilkinson joined other Kentucky African-American writers (including Kelly Norman Ellis, Ricardo Nazario y Colon, Mitchell L. H. Douglas, and Daundra Scisney-Givens) at the Martin Luther King Jr. Cultural Center at the University of Kentucky where Frank X Walker was the assistant director.
+During this time, Wilkinson joined other Kentuckian African American writers (including Kelly Norman Ellis, Ricardo Nazario y Colon, Mitchell L. H. Douglas, and Daundra Scisney-Givens) at the Martin Luther King Jr. Cultural Center at the University of Kentucky where Frank X Walker was the assistant director.
 The group, later called The Affrilachian Poets, was mentored by the poet Nikky Finney who was teaching then at the University of Kentucky.
 In 2000, Wilkinson published her first volume, the short-story collection Blackberries, Blackberries (The Toby Press, 2000), which would go on to receive the Chaffin Award for Appalachian Literature.

 In 1997, Wilkinson became the Assistant Director for the Carnegie Center for Literacy and Learning in Lexington, Kentucky, where she taught short courses and implemented many different programs and activities for Kentucky's literary arts scene.
-From 1997 to 2001 and again in 2008, she taught high school juniors and seniors who were juried into the creative writing discipline for the Governor's School for the Arts (Kentucky).
+From 1997 to 2001 and again in 2008, she taught high school juniors and seniors who were juried into the creative writing discipline for the Governor's School for the Arts.
 She also served as chair of the creative writing department from 1997 to 2001.
 In the spring of 2004, she served as the Writer-in-Residence for the Appalachian College Association, conducting advanced creative writing classes and one-on-one instruction for undergraduate writing students at Cumberland College, Lindsey Wilson College and Berea College.
-She has taught creative writing at Eastern Kentucky University (2002–2003), Indiana University-Bloomington (2004–2007), and at Morehead State University (2007–2013).
+She has taught creative writing at Eastern Kentucky University (2002–2003), Indiana University Bloomington (2004–2007), and at Morehead State University (2007–2013).

 As of 2020, Wilkinson is an associate professor at the University of Kentucky in the Department of English, the Program in African American and Africana Studies.
 She also works with the UK Appalachian Center and the Gaines Center for the Humanities at the University of Kentucky.
 She currently conducts research in "Creative Writing, Fiction, The Short Story Cycle, Black Culture in Appalachia, Mental Illness in Literature, [and] Women and the Black Rural Landscape".

 She and her partner, the artist and poet, Ronald Davis (upfromsumdirt), are the founders and editors of the briefly published Mythium: A Journal of Contemporary Literature, a journal that celebrated writers of color and other cultural voices.
 They were also co-founders and owners of The Wild Fig Books and Coffee in Lexington, Ky from 2011 until 2018.

 Wilkinson has presented many workshops and given readings in the U.S., including: